carteras11/Nordic_Spring_2025_Senior_Design/README.md

 2. Find the project, give a descroption and do "commit to main"
 3. Then, click the push button that appears at the top.

+## Building
+* Make sure to add the base config file, the extra config file, and the base devicetree overlay file too when making a new build

 ## Other Notes

 * The current hello_dect is the one that has working i2c
 * The repo is automatically set to disable build files.
 You will have to re-build whenever you want to test.
 Local build files will remain